sir-dunxalot/ember-easy-form-extensions/README.md

 This addon enhances Ember EasyForm by providing easy event and action handling for your forms.

-**To support Ember 1.10+ Easy Form has been temporarily rewritten for Ember CLI.
+**To support Ember 1.13 Easy Form has been temporarily rewritten for Ember CLI.
 When EasyForm is updated by Dockyard this addon will support that instead of our own form components.**

+Ember apps running 1.12 or below may behave unexpectedly.

 ## Installation